fahmiyufrizal/minecraft-tlauncher-diskless/README-eng.md

 ## I don't give a f, what should i do?

-- Download Minecraft 1.18.1 + TLauncher 2.841 at [here](https://drive.google.com/file/d/1CA0JvOw_17dZNkQcpSASDM4q1QLiaEGz/view?fbclid=IwAR2ViknbxW80IvDJvsfbGtxmSJtd98casrqxtAwX5j28CMgh2C3yaOZXn04)
+- Download Minecraft 1.18.2 + TLauncher 2.841 + NetCafe Launcher at [here](https://bit.ly/3wwG1iV)
-- Please don't reupload it!
+- After downloaded, follow steps (skip to "Launch Launch_Minecraft_Toolkit.exe") [here](https://github.com/fahmiyufrizal/minecraft-tlauncher-diskless#instalasi-dan-cara-menggunakan)
+- Dont reupload!
+- Dont sell it.
+You can take charge if u help someone installing this but please dont sell the launcher/repack.
+- Dont "safelink/shortlink" it

 ## Thank's to